ankowals/saf/README.md

 Java is used for learning purposes.
+IntelliJ is used as an IDE which makes it easier to write tests and from which tests can be executed.

 To make installation and deployment easy so called project build and dependency management tool is used.
 It is called maven.
 It will automatically download all needed libraries so there is no need to find them manually.